Spiritual Arthritis: A Test and Known Cure

 What areas resonate most with you?

 Part of the cure for spiritual arthritis: increase range of motion through laboring in ministry, building up others in the body, speaking the truth in love, and exercising spiritual gifts.
-Click To Tweet
+Share on XI speak on this topic and others.
+Visit my Speaking Events page and contact me for your event.

 First photo by Austin Schmid on Unsplash.